Clojure MCP: REPL-Driven Development with AI Assistance

 - **Autonomous Search**: Handles complex, multi-step exploration tasks

-- **Detailed Results**: Returns comprehensive analysis and findings
+- **Detailed Results**: Returns analysis and findings

 ```